Propagation of chaos, Wasserstein gradient flows and toric Kahler-Einstein metrics: Introduction

 \subsection{Acknowledgments}

 It is a pleasure to thank Eric Carlen for several stimulating discussions and whose inspiring lecture in the Kinetic Theory seminar at Chalmers concerning \cite{bcc} drew our attention to the Otto calculus and the theory of gradient flows on the Wasserstein space.
-Thanks also to Luigi Ambrosio for helpful comments on the paper.
+Thanks also to Luigi Ambrosio for helpful comments on the paper and to Yann Brenier, Jose Carrillo, Maxime Hauray and Bernt Wennberg for providing us with references.
+This work was supported by grants from the Swedish Research Council, the Knut and Alice Wallenberg Foundation and the European Research Council.